You’re 15 minutes away from fewer bugs and almost no test maintenance Request a Demo Now

 Usually, test-driven development also relies heavily on automated tests because the developers regularly run the tests against the code they are developing to track progress towards completion.
 Once all of the automated tests pass, the developer can confirm that they’ve met the acceptance criteria defined and verified by the tests.

-Behavior-driven development, same as test-driven development, also begins and is driven by tests.
-However, the main difference is that in behavior-driven development, the tester is the one who defines the expected software behavior.
+Behavior-Driven Development (BDD) is an approach that bridges the communication gap between business stakeholders (like product owners or customers) and the technical team (developers and testers).
+It achieves this by defining application behavior in a clear, common language that everyone can understand.
+BDD, same as TDD, is also driven by tests.
+However, the main difference is that in behavior-driven development, the tester is the one who defines the expected software behavior, that is, a more user-centric perspective.
 The outcome is in the form of user stories at a higher level of abstraction (we’ll show you an example shortly).

-User stories in behavior-driven development are commonly written using Gherkin syntax.
+A typical Gherkin scenario follows this three-part structure: Given, When, Then.
 Gherkin syntax structures plain English text so that a machine can later recognize it, in a way that describes a set of inputs and context that exist to produce an expected result.

 Here is an example of a task written in Gherkin syntax: